emmanuelcormier/bigiq/docs/class1/module2/lab1.rst

   :align: center
   :scale: 50%

-10. In the Access Policy (APM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button.
+10. Once LTM import is done, you can proceed with the Access (APM) section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button.

 .. image:: ../pictures/module2/img_module2_lab1_6.png
   :align: center